km16f/BowlingScoreboardPlugin/README.md

 Engine Version: 5.5.3

-Clone Repository to a safe locaiton
+Clone Repository to a safe location.
+Wherever you like Unreal Project files to live

-Create new blank project in Unreal 5.5

-Open Unreal Project

-Close Unreal Project

-Copy "BowlingScoreBoard" Folder to "Plugins" Folder in Unreal Engine Project Folder.

-(EX:C:\Users\\{user}\Documents\Unreal Projects\BowlingProject\Plugins)

-You might have to create the project "Plugins" folder

-Open Unreal Project
+Open BowlingProject.uproject with Unreal Engine.
+Make sure to use version 5.5

+If prompted to rebuild modules select yes.

+Once unreal loads make sure to compile project again.

 **TO RUN SCOREBOARD:**